The one that brings the Dalí Clock to life

 }

 For each segment of our boundary polygon, we check if the ray from the center intersects it.
 We keep track of the closest intersection - that’s how long our hand should be.
 The math here is good old linear algebra: solving for the intersection of a ray and a line segment.
+You might be more familiar with ray casting’s flashier cousin: ray tracing.
+While ray tracing follows rays as they bounce around a scene to simulate realistic lighting and reflections, ray casting is simpler - we just need to find the first thing a ray hits and stop there.

 🎯 Drawing the Boundary